 see, for instance,~\cite[Section~4.3.7]{HKPV}.
 This immediately yields the simple expression $-\pi^{-2}e^{-\pi |z|^2}$ for the truncated two-point function and that $c_\La=\pi^{-1}$, which, in turn, yields that the spectral measure is absolutely continuous with the density $\pi^{-1}(1-e^{-\pi |\xi|^2})$.

 \paragraph{Zeroes of the Gaussian Entire Function.} The Gaussian Entire Function (GEF, for short) is defined by the random Taylor series

 with independent standard complex Gaussian coefficients $\zeta_n$.
 The most basic facts about GEFs and their zeroes can be found in~\cite{HKPV, NS-WhatIs}.
 The two-point function and the spectral measure of the zero point process were explicitly computed by Forrester-Honner~\cite{FH} and Nazarov-Sodin~\cite{NS-IMRN}.
-The truncated two-point function equals $h(|z|)$, where
+The intensity is given by $c_\La=\pi^{-1}$, the truncated two-point function equals $h(|z|)$, where

 while the spectral measure is absolutely continuous with the density

 \paragraph{``Stationarized'' random Gaussian perturbation of the lattice.} This is a stationary point process defined as $ \La^a = \bigl\{\nu + \zeta^a_\nu + U\bigr\}_{\nu\in\bZ^2} $, where $\zeta^a_\nu$ are independent complex-valued Gaussian random variables with the variance $a>0$, and $U$ is uniformly distributed on $[0, 1]^2$ and is independent of all $\zeta^a_\nu$s.
 In this case, the spectral measure is also not difficult to compute (see, for instance, Yakir~\cite[\S 3]{Yakir}).
 It is a sum of an absolutely continuous measure, which is similar to the one of the limiting Ginibre ensemble, and a discrete measure with atoms at $\bZ^2\setminus\{0\}$,